 In the Barcode dialog box, you can print jobs with a barcode.
-The barcode identifies the cut-path file of jobs created for i-cut and specific Zünd cutting devices.
+The barcode identifies the cut-path file of jobs created.
+Fiery XF allows creating Code 39 and QR barcodes for multiple cutting devices, for example, i-cut, ZCC, or EuroSystem OptiSCOUT driven devices.